zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-overview.md

     * Organizing the extension source code into [areas](#areas)

+All of these data concepts are used to achieve the goals of loading and updating extension data, in addition to efficient  memory  management.
+For more information about how the pieces fit together and how the resulting construct relates to the conventional MVVM pattern, see the [Data Architecture](https://auxdocs.blob.core.windows.net/media/DataArchitecture.pptx) video that discusses extension blades and parts.

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-It can be difficult to piece together how the various data concepts collectively achieve the goals of efficient data-loading/updating and effective memory-management for an extension.
-[Data architecture PowerPoint](https://auxdocs.blob.core.windows.net/media/DataArchitecture.pptx)  is a quick, animated walk-through that describes how the pieces fit together and how this design relates to the Azure Portal's adaptation of the conventional MVVM pattern for extension blades and parts.

-The following sections discuss the next level of detail behind these concepts and how to apply them to an Azure Portal extension.

 ### Data contexts